anne-urai/lab_wiki/docs/practical/GettingStarted.md

 - **Lab-level**
     - Anne will add you to the Google lab calendar (where you can see lab events, talks etc).
     - Anne will add you to the _CoCoSys lab teams_.
 This is the main communication channel for the lab, where we also store shared files: posters, templates, forms.
+    - We will schedule an onboarding session, specifically to together write our _Mentoring agreement together_, ideally in the first weeks of you joining the lab.
     - Familiarize yourself with the contents of this wiki, and tell me how it can be improved!

 ## Useful mailing lists, groups etc